Improving Outcomes for Children and Families in Allegheny County (Improving Outcomes) Initiative

 Unique to the HFW process is the support the youth and family receive from a Facilitator and Youth and/or Family Support Partners.
 These individuals ensure that the process works effectively, that care is coordinated, and that the youth and family increasingly direct their own care as they build their skills.
 Over time, the formal system supports withdraw and the youth and family are sustained by their natural community supports.
 Eventually, the Facilitator becomes the single point of accountability across systems.
 This process has proven to be effective in engaging youth and families by giving them control over their own services.
 It enables them to avoid excessively restrictive or intrusive services in favor of community-based alternatives and natural supports that yield better and longer lasting results.

 Allegheny County has partnered with VROON VanDenBerg, LLP and the Pennsylvania Youth and Family Training Institute (YFTI) operated by the University of Pittsburgh/ Western Psychiatric Institute and Clinic (WPIC) to implement the nationally recognized HFW model.
-PA Secretary of Public Welfare Estelle B. Richman assisted with the creation of YFTI which is designed to strengthen mental health services for children and their families.
+PA Secretary of Human Services Estelle B. Richman assisted with the creation of YFTI which is designed to strengthen mental health services for children and their families.
 Support from the Children’s Bureau in the Office of Mental Health and Substance Abuse Services (OMHSAS), will provide free training to early implementer counties in Pennsylvania.

 YFTI and VROON VanDenBerg will provide technical assistance, training, certification, coaching, and monitoring for staff members who facilitate and support HFW.
 This process will be adapted and applied beyond the mental health system to create an integrated process for service planning across all child-serving systems for youth and families with complex needs.

 Family Support Partners /Youth Support Partners